California Energy Attorney

 Environmental issues impact all aspects of energy sector operations, from project planning, financing and development to construction and operations.
 Companies in the sector must carefully address permitting and compliance issues as well as a vast array of federal, state and local requirements pertaining to land use, wetlands, sediment and erosion control and other environmental matters.
 Energy companies must meet strict requirements under CERCLA, CEQA, NEPA, the Clean Air Act, the Clean Water Act and other federal and state environmental programs.

 Our lawyers regularly track and monitor evolving regulation of the industry.
 We carefully analyze changes in the law so that we can advise our clients on how to best structure business projects and activities.
 Cognizant of the complex environmental challenges facing our clients, we work closely with them to identify and avoid potential legal problems.
 Our work includes helping energy sector clients secure the permits, approvals and licenses required to run their operations and providing assistance in connection with the preparation of environmental impact statements.
-Our California environmental regulatory lawyers also counsel clients through all phases of agency investigations and offer aggressive representation in government enforcement actions at the state and federal levels.
+Our California energy attorneys also counsel clients through all phases of agency investigations and offer aggressive representation in government enforcement actions at the state and federal levels.